Prof. Dr. Dagmar Schwerk

 Steering Committee Member & Buddhist Communities Liaison, UBC Himalaya Program, University of British Columbia

-Dr. Dagmar Schwerk's current research project ("Buddhism, Diplomacy, and Travel: Identity- and Nation-Building in Bhutan" (https://cordis.europa.eu/project/id/101059800) is an investigation into identity- and nation-building in 18th-century Bhutan with a particular focus on the agency of Bhutanese Buddhist masters as important intermediaries in Bhutan’s entangled history with Tibet and is centred around the diplomatic travels of the 9th Chief Abbot of the Bhutanese Drukpa Kagyü school (Tib. lho ’brug), Shākya Rinchen (1710–59) to Tibet from 1740 to 1748.
-This research will diachronically trace the fourfold and multidimensional relationship between religious-doctrinal identity, socio-cultural identity, identity policies, and nation-building.
+Dr. Dagmar Schwerk's just completed research project ("Buddhism, Diplomacy, and Travel: Identity- and Nation-Building in Bhutan" (https://cordis.europa.eu/project/id/101059800) is an investigation into identity- and nation-building in 18th-century Bhutan with a particular focus on the agency of Bhutanese Buddhist masters as essential intermediaries in Bhutan’s entangled history with Tibet and is centered around the diplomatic travels of the 9th Chief Abbot of the Bhutanese Drukpa Kagyü school (Tib. lho ’brug), Shākya Rinchen (1710–59) to Tibet from 1740 onwards and the global entangled history of Bhutan starting with the East India Company/British Raj.

 Furthermore, Dr. Dagmar Schwerk's first monograph covered the unstudied reception history of the longstanding philosophical controversy about Mahāmudrā in the Bhutanese Bhutanese Drukpa Kagyü school between the 18th and 20th centuries and traced the creation of new doctrinal identities, important transcultural intellectual networks between Tibet and Bhutan, and the modernization of Bhutanese religious institutions in the second half of the 20th century.